Living With Type 1 Diabetes

 • slow healing wounds and cuts.

-If you notice you or a loved one experiencing the 4Ts or other related symptoms, it’s important to visit your GP and get tested for T1D.
+If you notice you or a loved one experiencing the 4Ts or other related symptoms, it’s important to visit your GP.
 Delays in diagnosis can lead to serious health complications and a condition called diabetic ketoacidosis (DKA).

 For more information on T1D, including personal stories from the community, research updates, and fun ways you can get involved to support those impacted by the condition, sign up to our monthly newsletter.